AberdeenStudyGroup/SG-RMarkdown/Intro_RMarkdown.md

 render("example_markdown.Rmd")
 ```

 Have a go at changing the output format to pdf_document at the top of your script and then rendering the R Markdown script again with Knit to see the difference in the output formats.
+NOTE!
+To render into PDF format, you may need to download some additional software.
+This will be described in the error message within the console when you try to knit the document.

 ## Well Done!
 You've now written your first R Markdown script and rendered this into a html format.
 Remember that other output formats are available such as word and PDF.
 This is also just an introduction, there are many other things that you can do with R Markdown, but hopefully you're now inspired to explore these more!